 It has sold to Spain (Night Drive), Switzerland (Film Coopi), Canada (Maison 4:3), Benelux (Imagine), Brazil (Vitrine), Portugal (Film4You), Australia (Filmink Presents) and Eastern Europe (HBO).
 Memento purchased the film for France and released it in September, where it has grossed $2.5m to date.

-Following its premiere in Un Certain Regard, the film screened in competition at Annecy and is now a strong contender in the animated feature category of the 2020 Academy Awards.
+Following its premiere in Un Certain Regard, the film screened in competition at Annecy.
+It has since played at a raft of other festivals, winning audience awards at Valetta Film Festival and Animation is Film.
+It is now a strong contender in the animated feature category of the 2020 Academy Awards and is also nominated in the European Film Academy Awards.